 Since becoming a psychotherapist, the majority of my career has been spent working abroad.
 I lived in the U.S. for 3 years before studying to become a psychotherapist.
 I then spent the next 14 years working in the U.S., Argentina and Cambodia.
-In that time I created two practices, one a small private practice in Buenos Aires, the other a centre in Cambodia called Indigo Psychological Services.
+In that time I created two practices, one a small private practice in Buenos Aires, the other a centre in Cambodia called Indigo Psychological Services (now called Bamboo Centre).
 While running the centre I also managed therapists from from all over the world who worked with the local expatriate population; teachers and school administrators, journalists, members of the armed forces, human rights lawyers, diplomats, entrepreneurs and business people, and N.G.O. workers.

 Many of life’s most difficult and stressful moments involve some sort of change.
 From births to deaths, to moving house or moving country, to illness and growing older,all change involves loss.
 Along with change however, there is always the introduction of something new, a new world, which can be both exciting and liberating, but also disorientating.